Participatory culture: In education

-Passing out the technology free of charge is not enough to ensure youth and adults learn how to use the tools effectively.
-Most American youths now have at least minimal access to networked computers, be it at school or in public libraries, but "children who have access to home computers demonstrate more positive attitudes towards computers, show more enthusiasm, and report more enthusiast and ease when using computer than those who do not (Page 8 Wartella, O'Keefe, and Scantlin (2000)).
-As the children with more access to computers gain more comfort in using them, the less tech-savvy students get pushed aside.
-It is more than a simple binary at work here, as working-class youths may still have access so some technologies (e.g. gaming consoles) while other forms remain unattainable.
+Most American youths have at least minimal access to networked computers in educational settings, but children with access to home computers demonstrate more positive attitudes towards computers, show more enthusiasm, and report more enthusiasm and ease when using computers than those who do not.
+As children with more access to computers become more comfortable with using them, students who are less tech-savvy get pushed aside.
+Working-class youths may still have access so some technologies (e.g. gaming consoles) while other forms remain unattainable.
 This inequality would allow certain skills to develop in some children, such as play, while others remain unavailable, such as the ability to produce and distribute self-created media.